Iris Mack

-Iris Marie Mack is an American writer, speaker, and mathematician.
+Iris Marie Mack (1956–2022) was an American writer, speaker, and mathematician.

 Biography

 Mack grew up in the Calliope Projects in New Orleans in a family of ten.
 She became interested in space and astrophysics as a teenager and worked as a summer intern at the NASA Michoud Assembly Facility.

 Mack attended Vassar College, where she graduated with a double major in mathematics and mathematical physics in 1978.
 While an undergraduate she interned at the Jet Propulsion Laboratory on the Physical Properties Team for the Mars probe Viking program.
 She attended UCLA for her master's degree in mathematics and worked as a research fellow at AT&T Bell Labs, where she received a patent for her work with Harrison E. Rowe and Ronald V. Schmidt in fiber optics.
 As a Sloan Fellow she attended the London Business School and earned an executive MBA.
 In 1986, she became the second black woman to receive a doctorate in applied mathematics from Harvard University.
 In 1986 she became the first black woman to teach applied mathematics at the MIT Sloan School of Management.
 She taught until 1991, teaching courses in financial engineering, statistics, and operations research in addition to applied mathematics.
 In 1989 she was a semifinalist for the NASA Astronaut Program.